1. Routine Tyre Pressure Checks

 On most vehicles, a metal plate with the manufacturer recommended tyre pressures will be located on the spine of the door.
-If you’re unclear on where to find this or still not sure what pressure your tyres should be, contact your local Bob Jane T-Marts.
+If you’re unclear on where to find this or still not sure what pressure your tyres should be contact your nearest store.

 3. Minimum Tread Wear

 For the safest driving conditions, you should replace your vehicle’s tyres when you have less than 2mm wear left.

 As your tyres wear by driving on them, the tread wears down.
 The less tread on your tyres, the worse your vehicle’s braking performance and handling are.
 In wet conditions, these characteristics are further worsened.